 How To Make A Gel Manicure Last As Long As Possible, According To An Expert

-For a woman like me, gel manicures that last two weeks are a dream come true.
+For a woman like me, gel manicures are a dream come true — mainly for their longevity.
+But how long does a gel manicure last?
 Not only are they supposed to be extra-long lasting so your nails look presentable for weeks on end, but they ensure that you only have to get your butt to the salon (which is my least favorite weekend activity) twice a month, max.
 Sounds too good to be true, right?

 When gel manicures first became a thing, I thought I'd found the solution to all of my problems.
 As someone who could barely keep a manicure in tact on the way to the dryer, let alone for an entire week, it felt like the miracle polish that could not only dry immediately, but also last two weeks.
 That is, until I chipped it four days later, and had to peel the entire manicure off (which, by the way, is a serious no-no and can really damage your nails).

 So what's the deal?
 Why is it seemingly impossible to keep gel manicures in tact for their intended two weeks?
 I spoke to Samira Far, founder of California-based nail salon Bellacures, about her tips for making gel last as long as they're actually supposed to.
 "A proper gel manicure should last for two weeks," says Far. " Around that time, your nails will have grown out and you will start to notice."
 If you've made it that long, mazel tov!
 It's never happened to me, but apparently it really is possible!
 Here are seven things you can do ride your gel nails out until the very end.

 Get those girls to the gym!
 (JK LOL.)
 But you do need to take measures to keep up your nail strength "If you have weak, dry or damaged nails to begin with, gels will tend to not last as long," says Far.
 Try a strengthening base and top coat on your non-gel weeks, and don't peel off or pick at your polish!